 The college may seek consent from reporting individual prior to conducting an investigation.
 The reporting individual may decline to consent to an investigation, and that determination will be honored unless the college’s failure to act does not adequately mitigate the risk of harm to you or other members of the college community.
 Honoring such request may limit the college’s ability to meaningfully investigate and pursue action against an accused individual.
 If the college determines that an investigation is required, the reporting individual will be notified and immediate action will be taken, as necessary, to provide protection and assistance.

-When a reporting individual discloses an incident to someone who is responsible for responding to or reporting sexual violence or sexual harassment, but wish to maintain confidentiality, Empire State College will consider many factors to determine whether to proceed despite that request.
+When the reporting individual discloses an incident to someone who is responsible for responding to or reporting sexual violence or sexual harassment, but wish to maintain confidentiality, Empire State College will consider many factors to determine whether to proceed despite that request.
 These factors include, but are not limited to:

 Public Awareness/Advocacy Events: